-Before university I was a drug, alcohol and mental health worker across the North East region for 14 years.
+Before university, I was a drug, alcohol and mental health worker across the North East region for 14 years.
 I started looking for Social Work degrees and began looking at the universities and colleges in the local area, so I could commute easily.
-I decided that I wanted to study the BA (Hons) Social Work degree at Sunderland, as through my job I had the opportunity of working with placement students and the students from Sunderland were to me far superior in organising themselves and preparing for professional work, had strong social interpersonal skills and a good foundation of knowledge in the areas required.
+I decided that I wanted to study the BA (Hons) Social Work degree at Sunderland, as through my job I had the opportunity of working with placement students, and the students from Sunderland seemed far superior in organising themselves and preparing for professional work, had strong social interpersonal skills and a good foundation of knowledge in the areas required.
 I was also keen on the smaller cohort and class sizes.

-My advice to future Social Work students is to know what Social Work involves, research the area you think would be interesting and identify the role of the social worker.
-Consider the ratio of one-to-one work alongside with professional meetings, court work and other responsibilities.
+My advice to future Social Work students is to know what social work involves, research the area you think would be interesting and identify the role of the social worker.
+Consider the ratio of one to one work alongside professional meetings, court work and other responsibilities.
 Know what you are applying for.
 Grab every opportunity and get involved with the university experience – once you finish you will miss its influence and will be planning your return!

 Published 3 November 2020